Hurricane Ian disrupts business and travel in Florida

 Ian threatens Disney

-Walt Disney World in Orlando is also halting some its hotel and theme park operations in anticipation of Ian potentially wreaking havoc.
+Walt Disney World in Orlando announced Tuesday evening that its theme parks, including Magic Kingdom Park and Epcot, will be closed Wednesday and Thursday.
+It is also halting some of its hotel operations, closing the Copper Creek Cabins at Disney's Wilderness, Lodge, the Treehouse Villas at Disney's Saratoga Springs and the Bungalows at Disney's Polynesian Village Resort in anticipation of Ian potentially wreaking havoc.

 "Walt Disney World Resort is preparing for necessary operational adjustments based on the latest information from the National Weather Service," the company said in a statement on its website.